reemabal97/Capstone/README.md

 ## 📂 Code & Training Files
 You can find the **training and evaluation codes** in the Python files included in this repository:

-- `Train_en.py` → English resume classifier training
-- `Train_ar.py` → Arabic resume classifier training
+- `Resume Classifier Training.ipynb` → English & Arabic resume classifier training
-- `app_en.py` → Streamlit web app for English classification
-- `app_ar.py` → Streamlit web app for Arabic classification
+- `app-2.py` → Streamlit web app for English & Arabic classification

 ---